 Dressing for Cooked Veggies

 - 1/2 tsp. salt

 - 1 tsp. sugar

 - 1 clove garlic, crushed

 Mix all ingredients.
-Let stand several hours.
+Let it stand for several hours.
 Shake well.
 Especially good over hot vegetables (e.g., broccoli, asparagus, or green beans).

 Sweet Spicy Dressing